barrucadu/memo.barrucadu.co.uk/memos/read-me-first.markdown

 3. Sometimes I'll go back and update a memo.

 Each memo has a **Target Audience** which you should check before reading.
-Some have an **Epistemic Status**, which summarises how objectively true the content is.
 Some have an **Attention Conservation Notice**, to give a very brief summary of what you can expect.

 ---